sandra-selezen/goit-js-hw-11/README.md

-- Project built with parcel-project-template.
+- Project built with parcel.
 - For HTTP requests, the axios library is used.
 - Pagination.
 - async/await syntax.